Legal Services

 Location

-- The address of the Manatee County Judicial Center is 1051 Manatee Avenue West, Bradenton Florida 34206.
+- 1051 Manatee Avenue West, Bradenton Florida 34206.
 Most domestic relations hearings are held on the third floor in hearing rooms 1-3.

 - Map to the Judicial Center

-- Parking issues - You may park at the City of Bradenton Parking Garage located at the corner of 8th Avenue and 12th Street West in downtown Bradenton.
+- Parking: You may park at the City of Bradenton Parking Garage located at the corner of 8th Avenue and 12th Street West in downtown Bradenton.
 There is a charge at the garage and correct change is required.

 Dress